-8 Article 6.2 of the Paris Agreement provides: "Parties shall, where engaging on a voluntary basis in cooperative approaches that involve the use of internationally transferred mitigation outcomes towards nationally determined contributions, promote sustainable development and ensure environmental integrity and transparency, including in governance, and shall apply robust accounting to ensure, inter alia, the avoidance of double counting, consistent with guidance adopted by the Conference of the Parties serving as the meeting of the Parties to this Agreement."
+9 Article 6.2 of the Paris Agreement provides: "Parties shall, where engaging on a voluntary basis in cooperative approaches that involve the use of internationally transferred mitigation outcomes towards nationally determined contributions, promote sustainable development and ensure environmental integrity and transparency, including in governance, and shall apply robust accounting to ensure, inter alia, the avoidance of double counting, consistent with guidance adopted by the Conference of the Parties serving as the meeting of the Parties to this Agreement."
 While Article 6 of the Paris Agreement allows one country wanting to purchase emission reductions from another one to use them towards its own target, it agrees that entities other than governments can use the emission reductions as well.
 The host country will have to make an adjustment for those against its NDC.
-It for other international purposes (meaning international regimes outside the Paris Agreement, such as the International Civil Aviation Organization for aviation and the International Maritime Organization for shipping), and c) for other purposes, meaning the voluntary carbon market (VCM).
-Article 6.4 establishes a mechanism for trading GHG emission reductions between countries.
-It is supervised by the Conference of Parties (COP) - the decision-making body of the UN Framework Convention on Climate Change.
+It envisages that a government can agree that emission reductions achieved in its country can be used by a company towards its company target.
+The host government won't count those emissions reductions towards its NDC.
+The company then has a unique claim, and the reductions are not counted towards the host government's NDC.
+The resulting credits are entirely the company's own to use and to claim.
+Reference is made also to the guidance provided on the role of the Paris Agreement in the UN Environmental Tax Subcommittee guidance on the interaction between carbon taxes and carbon offset programs.

-The Paris Agreement unlocked a so-called voluntary market where it is optional to exchange or trade carbon offsets.
-The voluntary market is open to individuals, companies, and other organizations that want to reduce or eliminate their carbon footprint but are not necessarily required to do so by law.
-Organizations with operations that reduce the amount of carbon already in the atmosphere (for example by planting more trees or investing in renewable energy) can issue carbon offsets provided they meet certain metrics and verification regulations.9 Companies that seek to reach netzero (meaning that they remove an equal amount of CO2 from the atmosphere as is being released into it by them) may be seen investing heavily in renewable energy, for example reducing emissions in the car manufacturing process, or supporting reforestation projects to use the carbon offsets.
+10 Carbon credit verification is a highly scrutinized process.
+Two verification schemes are the most common ones for offset projects, namely The Gold Standard and the Verified Carbon Standard.
+Generally, they consider four key aspects: (1) Additionality (i.e. the project leads to additional GHG reduction than otherwise would have happened without the project); (2) Permanence/Durability of the credits is heterogeneous, and there is a lot of inconsistency among these credits.11 Companies that seek to reach net-zero (meaning that they remove an equal amount of CO_2 from the atmosphere as is being released into it by them) may be seen investing heavily in renewable energy, for example reducing emissions in the car manufacturing process, or supporting reforestation projects to use the carbon offsets.
 When dealing with voluntary carbon offsets, every tonne of CO_2 that a verified project manages to absorb, avoid, or otherwise reduce, can lead to the issuance of a carbon credit.
+The role of the Paris Agreement is discussed in more detail in Chapter 3 of the UN Environmental Tax Subcommittee guidance on the interaction between carbon taxes and carbon offset programs.